exercism/problem-specifications/exercises/baffling-birthdays/instructions.md

 To do this, you need to:

-- Determine if two birthdates match (same month and day).
+- Determine if two birthdates have the same month and day.
 - Generate random birthdates.
 - Check if a set of randomly generated birthdates contains at least one matching pair.
 - Calculate the probability of at least one match for different group sizes.